ohager/snr/README.md

 Options:
   -V, --version                                output the version number -h, --help                                   display help for command

 Commands:
   init                                         Initializes the command.
-Use this before any other action pay [options] [amount]                                  Pays the rewards to eligible node operators queue [options] <minVersion> [availability] [lastSeen]  Checks the node operators for payment eligibility, and queues
+Use this before any other action pay [options] [amount]                       Pays the rewards to eligible node operators queue [options] <minVersion> [availability]  Checks the node operators for payment eligibility, and queues them for
-                                                          them for sending (need to use pay to execute payments) help [command]                                          display help for command
+                                               sending (need to use pay to execute payments) help [command]                               display help for command
 ```
 ## Examples